 It's a section on Daily Teaching Tools devoted entirely to showcasing your knowledge, in your own words, of what you have found to work in your classroom.

-Janice Malone, for example, was the first to participate with her page on the secrets of teaching writing.
+Julie DeNeen, for example, was one of the first to participate with her page on 20 Quick Actions You can Take Today to Enhance Classroom Management.
 Since her submission, several others have participated as well.

 In short, we have an ever-growing collection of resources that will positively impact the ones who stand to benefit the most--our kids.

 And, it would be great if you could participate!

 Just write a page/article about any educational topic that you feel comfortable with and have direct experience with.
 The only other stipulation is that your topic must be of direct interest to classroom teachers.

 I will not attempt to list possible suggested topics because I have NO idea of what you feel most comfortable with or what you have direct experience with.